Mikejo5000/vsts-docs-pr/docs/work/scrum/sprint-planning.md

 <img src="_img/sp-intro.png" alt="Sprint planning" style="border: 1px solid #C3C3C3;" />

 > [!NOTE]
 >Sprint planning doesn't need to be challenging.
 It can be fun and a time for the entire Scrum team to build camaraderie by working together to answer the question of "What can we commit to?"
 For examples and strategies to keep your sprint planning focused and effective, check out the [What is Scrum?](/azure/devops/agile/what-is-scrum).
 >
 >When you've completed your sprint plan, your sprint backlog should contain all the information your team needs to successfully complete work within the time allotted without having to rush at the end.

-##First pass: identify an initial set of work to complete
+## First pass: identify an initial set of work to complete

 [!INCLUDE [temp](../_shared/image-differences.md)]

 To plan sprints, you should be a member of the team and belong to the Contributors group.
-If you don't have access to the team project, [get invited to the team](../scale/multiple-teams.md#add-team-members).
+If you don't have access to the project, [get invited to the team](../scale/multiple-teams.md#add-team-members).

 1. Before you start planning your sprint, you'll want to have [created, prioritized, and estimated your backlog](../backlogs/create-your-backlog.md).